Court officials defend judge’s ruling to release Fabian Gonzales

 “If the DA’s office would have charged this thing at the beginning as a lesser case, there wouldn’t be the emotional tie associated with it,” Assed said.

-Still, many are frustrated with what they believe is injustice for Martens.
+Still, many are frustrated with what they believe is an injustice for Martens.

 “It is time to protect our kids,” Lane said.
 “That’s it.
 That’s enough.”